Fife and drum corps: History

 Fifes have always been an infantry musical instrument.
-Assigned at the company level with 1-2 fifes and 1-2 drums per company (or formed as a band at the regimental level), fifes and drums were used to regulate the daily activities of the troops.
+Assigned at the company level with 2 fifes and 2 drums per company (or formed as a band at the regimental level), fifes and drums were used to regulate the daily activities of the troops.
 They signaled when the troops should rise in the morning and retire at night, when to eat, when to assemble, and to sound an alarm.
-The infantry used side drums (snare/field, long drum/tenor drum and the bass drum).
+The infantry used side drums (snare drum and the bass drum).
 When detached to the companies, the drummers used only the side drums.
 Cavalry and Dragoon (mounted infantry) units did not use them, instead utilizing bugles to signal commands.
 The only remaining Fife and Drum Corps in the American Military is the Fife and Drum Corps of the 3rd U.S. Infantry Regiment (The Old Guard), a ceremonial Army unit based out of Ft.
 Myer, Virginia, raised in 1960.

 The Colonial Williamsburg Fifes and Drums, founded in 1958 by the Colonial Williamsburg Foundation, is a professional corps made up of young musicians between the ages of 10 and 18.
 They are a fine representation of what a fife and drum corps would have looked and sounded like during the mid-eighteenth century when company fifers and drummers came together as a single unit for marches, trooping of the colors, and parades.
 The Colonial Williamsburg Fifes and Drums depict the Virginia State Garrison Regiment, which served in the Tidewater area of Virginia shortly after the American Revolution.

 Modern non-military Fife and Drum Corps are organizations with volunteer or paid performers.
 Revenue is obtained through fundraising and by performing in town and city parades.
-Corps performance pieces often reflect the expectations of the audience for these venues (e.g., patriotic and Irish medleys for Memorial Day and St. Patrick's Day, respectively).
+Corps performance pieces often reflect the expectations of the audience for these venues (e.g., American, Holiday and Celtic medleys for Memorial Day, Independence Day, Labor Day, Veterans Day, Thanksgiving, Christmas, Presidents Day and St. Patrick's Day, respectively).
 Sometimes a Fire Department may have their own associated Fife and Drum Corps to march ahead of their fire trucks.
 Other corps may obtain revenue from reenactment performances.
 Several times per year various Fife and Drum Corps meet to compete, parade, socialize, and muster at a camp ground or meeting hall (in the winter).

 The Marine Corps of the Royal Netherlands Navy employs a Fife and Drum Corps tracing back its roots to 1665 and possibly earlier.
 In Dutch, the Tamboers en Pijpers are made up of fully trained professional Dutch Marines who play the drums (Tamboer) or fife (Pijper, derived from Pfeife, cognate of Fife).
 Both categories are fully accomplished as Buglers for Dutch military ceremonial tasks.